That Girl Cooks Healthy

 • Start by rinsing the beans several times before leaving them to soak overnight in a large pot or bowl of water (not the 6 cups of water).

-• The next day drain off the dark coloured water and replenish with the 6 cups of water (add the beans to a large pot if you used a bowl during the soaking process).
+• The next day drain off the dark coloured water and replenish with the 6 cups of water (add the beans to a large pot if you have used a bowl during the soaking process).

 • Add the bay leaves and a tablespoon of coconut oil to the pot.